Graco Premium Foam Crib Mattress Review

-This leads to a couple phenomena.
-First, there can be quality control issues as the manufacturers seek foreign materials and manufacturing to reduce cost.
+This leads to a couple of phenomena.
+First, there can be quality control issues as the manufacturers seek foreign materials and manufacturing to reduce costs.
 Second, you often find that some mattresses are the exact same but with different covers and branding.
 Basically, the companies are using name recognition to sell somewhat inferior products at somewhat high prices.

 The Graco mattress is a good example of that: it uses a basic polyurethane foam block covered with a fireproof sock, and then a zip-off cover.
 The big advantage here is that the cover is not vinyl but rather can be removed (zipped off) and washed.
 But realistically, that foam block and fireproof layer could be the same used in any other (non-dual-firmness) crib mattress.